-- Collection of groundwater samples and analysis for Appendix III and Appendix IV constituents, as specified in 40 CFR §257.94 et seq. and AEP's Groundwater Sampling and Analysis Plan (AEP and EHS Support, October 2016) - Completion of validation tests for groundwater data, including tests for completeness, valid values, transcription errors, and consistent units - Establishment of background data for each Appendix III and Appendix IV constituent - Initiation of detection monitoring sampling and analysis - Evaluation of the groundwater data using a statistical process in accordance with 40 CFR §257.93, which was prepared, certified, and posted to AEP's CCR website in April 2017 in AEP's Statistical Analysis Plan (Geosyntec, 2017); the statistical process was guided by USEPA's Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance ("Unified Guidance"; USEPA, 2009) - Initiation of assessment monitoring sampling and analysis - Completion of statistical data evaluation and determination of groundwater protection standards
+- Collection of groundwater samples and analysis for Appendix III and Appendix IV constituents, as specified in 40 CFR §257.94 et seq. and AEP's Groundwater Sampling and Analysis Plan (AEP and EHS Support, October 2016). - Completion of validation tests for groundwater data, including tests for completeness, valid values, transcription errors, and consistent units. - Establishment of background data for each Appendix III and Appendix IV constituent. - Initiation of detection monitoring sampling and analysis. - Evaluation of the groundwater data using a statistical process per 40 CFR §257.93, which was prepared, certified, and posted to AEP's CCR website in April 2017 in AEP's Statistical Analysis Plan (Geosyntec, 2017); the statistical process was guided by USEPA's Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance ("Unified Guidance"; USEPA, 2009). - Initiation of assessment monitoring sampling and analysis. - Completion of statistical data evaluation and determination of GWPS.

 Assessment monitoring for the BSFAP has been conducted on a semi-annual basis since April 2018.
-The groundwater data collected up until, and including the June and August 2020 monitoring events, have been used for this ASD addendum investigation.
-Appendix III parameters (total dissolved solids [TDS] and sulfate) were not analyzed in June 2020; thus an additional sampling event was conducted in August 2020 for these constituents.
-Assessment monitoring data for well MW-1603 in March through August 2020 is provided in Table 2-2.
+The groundwater data collected up until and including the October 2020 monitoring events have been used for this ASD addendum investigation.
+Assessment monitoring data for well MW-1603 in October 2020 is provided in Table 2-2.

-Table 2-2 MW-1603 March through August 2020 Groundwater Quality
+Table 2-2 MW-1603 October 2020 Groundwater Quality